Kopel Kahana

 Kopel Kahana (1895 – 14 July 1978) was a British rabbinical scholar and authority on Jewish, Roman, and English law.

 Born in Eisiskes, Lithuania in 1895, to Leah and Judah.

 Kahana studied at the "Knesset Beit Yitzhak" Slobodka Yeshiva and served as rabbi in Bialowieza and Rozanai, Poland.

-He was married to Sosza (Sarah) from the Szmojsz (pronouced Shmoish) family.
+He was married to Sosza (Sarah) from the Szmojsz (pronounced Shmoish) family.
 Her father Michael was a well-known Rabbi in Kobrin.
 They had nine children together, but they all persihed in the Holocaust.

 Just before the outbreak of World War II, he went to Cambridge University, where he studied Roman and English law, and became a professor thereof, specialising in comparative law.
 From 1946 to 1968 he was lecturer in Talmud and codes at Jews College, London, and had charge of the Rabbinical Diploma Class.
 On his retirement, he was designated Emeritus Professor.

 Under the name of "K. Kagan", he contributed articles to some of the leading American and English law reviews.

 Kahana died on 14 July 1978, and was brought to burial on the Mount of Olives in Jerusalem.